rairai9/app-dev/README.md

 ### Haikyu

 > Haikyu follows the story of Shoyo Hinata, who becomes obsessed with volleyball after watching the Karasuno High School playing in Nationals on television.
-During middle school, he joins the volleyball club and suffers a crushing defeat at the hands of his rival Tobio Kageyama.
+During middle school, he joins the volleyball club and suffers a crushing defeat at the hands of his rival Tobio Kageyama..